Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Application and performance analysis

 \subsection{Spatiotemporal illustration}

 Figure \ref{f:illustration} shows a simulation (Plot A) from our model covered in Section \ref{sec:measles_model} and the real measles data (Plot B).
-We note that the spatiotemporal model considered in \cite{park2020inference} and \cite{ionides2020bagged} is a special case of ours, by taking location specific parameters $\alpha^{v}=1$ (in equation \eqref{eq:dEdt}), $R_0^v=30$ (in equation \eqref{eq:term}) and $\sigma_{SE}^{v}=0.15\mbox{ year}^{1/2}$ the same for all locations, and take all the initializations $S^v(0)=0.032$, $E^v(0)=0.00005$, $I^v(0)=0.00004$, and $R^v(0)=1-S^v(0)-E^v(0)-I^v(0)$ the same for all locations.
+We note that the spatiotemporal model considered in \cite{park2020inference} and \cite{ionides2020bagged} is a special case of ours, by taking location-specific parameters $\overline{\alpha}^{v}=1$ (in equation \eqref{eq:dEdt}), $\overline{R}_0^v=30$ (in equation \eqref{eq:term}) and $\overline{\sigma}_{SE}^{v}=0.15 \mbox{ year}^{1/2}$ the same for all locations, and take all the initializations $\theta_{S_0^v}=0.032$, $\theta_{E_0^v}=0.00005$, $\theta_{I_0^v}=0.00004$, and $\theta_{R_0^v}=1-\theta_{S_0^v}-\theta_{E_0^v}-\theta_{I_0^v}$ the same for all locations.
 In our simulation, for each location $v$, we draw the corresponding variables according to uniform distributions of the $[0.99, 1.0355]$-scaled range of those in \cite{ionides2020bagged}.
-That is, our $\alpha^{v} \sim \text{Unif} [0.99\times 1, 1.0355\times 1]$ for each $v$.
-We take the other parameters as fixed values as those of \cite{ionides2020bagged}: $\mu_{\bullet D}=0.02\mbox{ year}^{-1}$, $\mu_{EI}=\mu_{IR}=52$, $p = 0.759$, $\psi=0.15$, $\theta_a=0.5$, $\iota=0$, $G=400$.
+That is, our $\overline{\alpha}^{v} \sim \text{Unif} [0.99\times 1, 1.0355\times 1]$ for each $v$.
+We take the other parameters as fixed values as those of \cite{ionides2020bagged}: $\mu_{S D}=\mu_{E D}=\mu_{I D}=0.02 \mbox{ year}^{-1}$, $\mu_{EI}=\mu_{IR}=52$, $\widetilde{p} = 0.759$, $\widetilde{\varrho}=0.5$, $\widetilde{\psi}=0.15$, $\widetilde{\theta}_a=0.5$, $\widetilde{\iota}=0$, $\widetilde{G}=400$.
 From Figure \ref{f:illustration}, we can see that the simulation shares the biennial pattern with most cities locked in phase most of the time.
-It has been hard to understand that disease transmission dynamics between locations which have important levels of interaction yet are not locked in synchrony (\cite{becker2020coexisting}), which is reflected in some systematic features captured by our simulation trajectories.
+In both plots, each row is associated with a city, each column is associated with a date, and each pixel in a row represents Log(reported counts $+ 1$) of the epidemics.
+We note that although the simulated data and real data in Figure \ref{f:illustration} are for $40$ cities, in the next subsection we gradually increase the number of cities in modeling and stop when the number of cities involved in the spatiotemporal data analysis is sufficient to clearly reveal the performances of algorithms in terms of COD.
+For example, in Figure \ref{f:case_1_2}, city number being $2$ indicates that we infer $4$ parameters for each of these $2$ cities only ($8$ parameters in total), and city number being $20$ indicates that we infer $4$ parameters for each of these $20$ cities only ($80$ parameters in total).
+We would stop the test if the performances of algorithms (measured by log-likelihood) are sufficiently clear using spatiotemporal data of $14$ cities (Case $2$ in Figure \ref{f:case_1_2}) instead of testing up to $40$ cities.